knpuniversity/stripe/knpu/ep2-subscriptions/free-checkout.md

 have zero cards.

-So we just need to code defensively: add an if statement: if `!$stripeCustomer->sources->data`, just return: there's no card to update.
+So we just need to code defensively: add an if statement: if `!$stripeCustomer->sources->data`, just return: there's no card details to update.

 Ok, we're done!
-A free checkout and a normal checkout are *almost* the same: get or create a customer, add some invoice items and attach a subscription.
-The only difference is that you *don't* attach the Stripe token to your Customer.
+A free checkout and a normal checkout are *almost* the same.
+The only difference is that you *don't* have a Stripe token, so you can't attach that to your Customer.

-So really, checking out for free is just a matter of handling the reality that you don't have a Stripe payment token.
-Refresh our checkout page and, "Checkout for Free".
+Refresh the checkout page and, "Checkout for Free".

 It works!
 In Stripe, find our Customer.
 There is no new payment, but there *is* an Invoice for $0 and an active subscription.
 The Invoice shows off the discount.